salms358/Rock-Paper-Scissors/README.md

  # Features:
  ## Theme

       The theme involves blue/green/grey colours which create a war-like theme as there is a battle between the user and the computer.

-    For the title I used grey as it matches with blue and it can be contrasted against so it can be easier to notice by the visually impaired
+      For the title I used grey as it matches with blue and it can be contrasted against so it can be easier to notice by the visually impaired.
+This should of improved the accessibility score.

 ## Buttons